xStarbound/xStarbound/doc/lua/player.md

 # `player`

 The `player` table contains functions with privileged access to the player.
+On xStarbound, this table is available in all script contexts which run on a client-mastered player.
+On other clients, this availability is more limited.

+Availability of player callbacks is as follows:

+- generic player scripts
+- player deployment scripts
+- player companion scripts
+- active item scripts running on a player
+- fireable item scripts running on a player (only on xStarbound)
+- status controller and effect scripts running on a player (only on xStarbound)
+- quest scripts
+- tech scripts (only on xStarbound)
+- pane scripts

-This table is available in all script contexts which run on a client-mastered player (with the current exception of scripted items that aren't active items); as such, a modder may check for the existence of this table in scripts running on active items, status effects, etc., to determine whether the entity that is wielding the item, is affected by the status effect, etc., is a player.
+As such, a modder on xStarbound may check for the existence of this table in scripts running on active items, status effects, etc., to determine whether the entity that is wielding the item, is affected by the status effect, etc., is a player.

+> **Primary and secondary players:** On xStarbound, player callbacks normally apply to the (parent) player on which the script is running.
+As an exception, player callbacks invoked in pane scripts always apply to the primary player, as that is the only player which is associated with the game interface.
+Use entity messages or global variables if you wish to communicate with or invoke anything on secondary players in a pane script.

 ---